cambs-repeaters/cambridgerepeaters.net/rally.md

 Trader setup starts at 7:30am.

-Opening time for visitors is 09:30am, suggested donation £4.
+Opening time for visitors is 09:30am, suggested donation £4, with a discount of £2 for occupants in a single vehicle to encourage car sharing.
 Free entrance to Cambridgeshire Repeater Group members.

 The RSGB join us with their ever-popular book stall, and a burger van from 08:00 or so.

-*Car boot spaces are available from £6.*
+*Car boot spaces are available from £7.*

 ### Trader fees

 #### In the hall

 We only charge you for table space.
-Tables cost £12 each and are approximately 1830x685mm.
+Tables provided by us cost £12 each and are approximately 1830x685mm, or bring your own tables for £7 per table.

 The quantity of tables for rent is limited and will be allocated in order of bookings received.
 Maximum 4 tables rental per trader.

-If you bring your own tables, the cost will be £9 per table of equivalent size and there are no restrictions on number of tables.
 You *must* book indoor spaces at least 72 hours in advance as we plan the layout of the hall and tables based on your requirements.

 If we run out of tables to rent, we will inform you and you may cancel your booking and receive a full refund.
-Alternatively, you may receive £3 per table refund on the day if you bring your own tables.

 You may place boxes of goods under your tables but, to comply with fire regulations, it is strictly prohibited to place goods in the walking areas.

 #### Car boot

 The car boot space will be on the grass field, not in front of the Hall.
-Car boot trading pitches cost £6 per vehicle including a 3 meter wide pitch.
+Car boot trading pitches cost £7 per vehicle including a 3 meter wide pitch.

-Additional space per vehicle will be charged at £4 per 3 meter space.
+Additional space per vehicle will be charged at £3 per 3 meter space.

 We appreciate you pre-booking your spaces, so that we can ensure there are sufficient pitches available for all traders.

 #### Booking

-2026 bookings will be open later in 2025.
+To book a space, please complete our [booking form](https://docs.google.com/forms/d/1MBvLhA59NHlGS5FiOJ9rIXO7zLIfS4sD2ikAEL8aKR0/).
+We will collect payment on the day.

+For more information, contact Lawrence M0LCM, 07941 972724, rally2026@cambridgerepeaters.net